mannatgoyal/trust-dynamics-motorsports/README.md

 - Visualizations of trust dynamics over time

 ## License
-This project is licensed under the MIT License - see the (LICENSE) file for details.
+This project is licensed under the MIT License.